Basketballforce/Frontend-NPM-Dev-Template/README.md

 # To be added
 - Combine css watch & js watch into one npm command
+- Combine css & tailwind watch scripts into one npm command

 # You can build and compile the required components with npm
 - Watch & Build css on changes: npm run watch:css